Being There... Take Time for You... Take Charge of Your Health... Take Care of Your Life

 There is Help and Hope.

 AABCA assists African Americans diagnosed and treated for breast cancer at anytime in their lives.
-AABCA offer patients and survivors encouragement, knowledge, trust, understanding and peer support to help them in their fight with breast cancer.
+AABCA offers patients and survivors peer support that includes encouragement, knowledge, trust, and understanding to help them in their fight and recovery of breast cancer.

-Cancer affects us all and AABCA wants to engage the community through advocacy, awareness, education, hope, outreach, research and support.
+Cancer affects us all and AABCA wants to engage survivors, family members, friends, healthcare providers and the community in the fight against cancer through advocacy, awareness, education, hope, outreach, research and support.